Bedford man sentenced following ‘concerning incident’ in Milton Keynes

-Following a Thames Valley Police investigation, two men have been sentenced following an incident in Milton Keynes shopping centre.
+Two men have been sentenced following an incident in a Milton Keynes shopping centre last November.

-James Bennett, aged 39, of Warwick Avenue, Bedford and Fadhali Mbarouke, aged 38, of North Tenth Street, Milton Keynes appeared at Aylesbury Crown Court on July 5.

-Mbarouke was holding a large metal pole that he had taken from a nearby restaurant, and Bennett was carrying a knife.
+Bennett was carrying a knife and Mbarouke was holding a large metal pole that he had taken from a nearby restaurant.

-Both men ran towards and ended up inside McDonalds, where they continued to threaten each other with the weapons, causing members of the public to vacate the area.
+Both men ran inside McDonalds, where they continued to threaten each other with the weapons, causing members of the public to vacate the area.

 They then caused each other injuries, and both needed hospital treatment.

-The men were charged in January this year and both pleaded guilty to the offence.
+Bennett and Mbarouke was charged in January.
+They pleaded guilty to the offence.

-“I want to reassure our communities that the matter was thoroughly investigated, and as a result, both offenders have now been prosecuted for their actions.”
+“I wanted to reassure our communities that the matter was thoroughly investigated, and as a result, both offenders have now been prosecuted for their actions.”

 Almost Done!